 SECTION 17-15-30.
 Matters to be considered in determining conditions of release; contempt.

-(A) In determining conditions of release that will reasonably assure appearance, or if release would constitute an unreasonable danger to the community, a court may, on the basis of available information, consider the nature and circumstances of an offense charged and an accused's:
+(A) In determining conditions of release that will reasonably assure appearance, or if release would constitute an unreasonable danger to the community, a court may, on the basis of the following information, consider the nature and circumstances of an offense charged and the charged person's:

 (1) family ties;